SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-07-tech-skeptics.md

 start off by buttering up the person with the power:

 > May you hold sway for ever, Marcellan house, now seated on the throne, exalted as you
 > deserve.
-Doge Nicolo, you will prepare celestial realms for yourself, where you may
+Doge Nicol&ograve;, you will prepare celestial realms for yourself, where you may
 > disport yourself joyously.
 >
 > You have lived a holy life as a private citizen, keeping yourself to yourself; now you